AstroAnasTariq/AstroAnasTariq/README.md

 # Hey There! 👋

-I'm Anas, I'm an Android Developer, Content Creator.
+I'm Anas, I'm an Android Developer, and Content Creator.
 I'm interested in Tech, Development, and Science Stuff.

 ### :hammer_and_wrench: Languages and Tools:
 <div>